gwtproject/gwt-site/src/main/markdown/gettingstarted-v2.md

    -DarchetypeArtifactId=modular-webapp
 ```

-Choose the folder, where you would like to generate the new applicaiton project.
+Choose the folder, where you would like to generate the new application project.
 Run the archetype.

 The archetype will request values for: